vidishsirdesai/projects/README.md

 # Requirement
-Given the potential markets where the Onion produce will be sold to the vendors in, forceast the minimum and maximum purchase price.
+Given Bangalore as the potential markets where the Onion produce will be sold to the vendors in, forceast the minimum and maximum purchase price.
+Consider historical data of atleast 10 years to forecast for the next 1 year.

 # Data Source and Data Dictionary